top of page

 What is Kitchari

 Kitchari (pronounced kich-ah-ree and sometimes spelled khichadi) is a staple of Indian cuisine and Ayurvedic medicine.
-It was first used to nourish babies, the elderly, and the sick, and it became the primary food source during detoxification because it removes toxins stored in bodily tissues, restores systemic balance, has high nutritional value with substantial protein, and is easy to digest.
+It was first used to nourish babies, the elderly, and the sick, and it became the primary food source during detoxification because it removes toxins stored in bodily tissues, restores systemic balance, has high nutritional value with substantial protein, and is easily digestible.

-The term kitchari is used to describe any dish made with a mixture of rice and beans and is referred to as Indian risotto.
-There are many combinations of legumes, rice, and grains that can be used depending on your individual constitution, seasonal considerations, and digestive needs, but at its purest form, it is a blend of yellow split moong dal (beans), basmati rice, spices, and vegetables.
+The term kitchari is used to describe a dish made with a mixture of rice and beans, often referred to as Indian risotto.
+There are many combinations of legumes, rice, and grains that can be used, depending on your individual constitution, seasonal considerations, and digestive needs.
+However, at its purest form, it is a blend of yellow split moong dal (beans), basmati rice, spices, and vegetables.

-Ayurveda believes that all healing begins with the digestive tract, and Kitchari can give it a much-needed rest from constantly processing different foods while providing essential nutrients.
-The blend of rice and split mung beans has the qualities of being sweet and cooling with a sweet aftertaste.
+Ayurveda believes that all healing begins with the digestive tract, and Kitchari can provide it with a much-needed rest from constantly processing different foods while delivering essential nutrients.
+The blend of rice and split mung beans possesses qualities that are both sweet and cooling, with a sweet aftertaste.
 Together they create a balanced food that offers an array of amino acids, the building blocks of protein.
 Its mixture of spices is believed to kindle the digestive fire “Agni,” which can be weakened by poor food combinations.

 Below are the basic ingredients of kitchari: